TEACHER-TESTED & ACADEMICALLY REVIEWED MATERIALS

 Jim Matiya, author of Psychology and Advanced Psychology, has taught Psychology, Psychology II and Advanced Psychology at Carl Sandburg High School, in Orland Park, Illinois.
 In addition, he has taught psychology at the junior college, university and, even, the post graduate level.
 Jim Matiya was the recipient of the American Psychological Association’s Moffett Award winner (high school teacher of the year) in 2003.
 He even taught a course titled “Teaching High School Psychology” to prospective teachers at Lewis University.
 He has authored and/ or co-authored twenty articles about high school psychology.
 He is the author of two books; one is called Creating a Psychology Fair and has written student workbooks for three different high school psychology books.
 In addition, he has written material for an Advanced Psychology Guide website and created PowerPoint presentations for another psychology text as well as chapter readings.
 He has also been a writer/editor/consultant for twenty different high school and college textbooks.
 Matiya is a regular contributor at national and local social studies meetings and has been an invited speaker at several workshops.
 Jim’s students annually participate in a Psychology Fair and some of their studies have been replicated in other books, many others have pursued psychology or in related fields.
 Furthermore, Jim also makes materials for psychology classes, and he is best known for his goggles that are used in the unit of vision.
 The goggles can be found in high schools, hospitals, and universities around the world.
 Above and beyond all these honors, he treasures his wife’s and children’s love for him and, especially, their tolerance for all the time he devotes to make high school psychology a fun and interesting course.

-Carol Matthews is the author of three TEACHINGpoint course materials, including Advanced (AP) Environmental Science (winner of the 2010 TEXTY Award for the best Physical Science text given by the Text and Academic Authors Association), Environmental Science (regular/honors version) and Marine Biology and Oceanography.
-She is an active classroom teacher specializing in these subjects and has spent more than a decade committed to protecting and restoring natural habitats and mentoring teachers in her field.
+Carol Matthews is the author of five TEACHINGpoint course materials, including Advanced (AP) Environmental Science (Winner of the Text and Academic Authors Association TEXTY Award for the best text in the Physical Sciences), Environmental Science (regular/honors version), Marine Biology and Oceanography, Freshwater Science and Aquatic Science (a one year combination of Marine, Oceanography and Freshwater to be released summer 2013) has been an active classroom teacher for over 30 years specializing in these subjects and has spent more than a decade committed to protecting and restoring natural habitats and mentoring teachers in her field.
 Since 1998, she has led AP™ Environmental Workshops to prepare teachers for their new assignments and is an AP Environmental Exam Reader for the College Board.
-Matthews has served as Chairman of the Stewards of the St. John's River, an environmental organization with the mission to protect and restore the St. John's River in northern Florida.
-In 2002, she won the Jacksonville, Florida Environmental Citizen of the Year Award.
+Matthews received her M.Ed from the University of Delaware Sea Grant College.
+She served for 10 years as Chairman of the Stewards of the St. John's River, an environmental organization with the mission to protect and restore the St. John's River in northern Florida.
+In 2002, has been a Board Member of the Falorida Assn. of Teachers (FAST), a Board Member of the Florida Marine Science Educator's Assn.
+(FMSEA) and was named the Jacksonville, Florida Environmental Citizen of the Year.

 Amy McCracken, author of English 11 and Honors English 11, is a 1994 graduate of Indiana University of Pennsylvania, receiving a B.S. in Education and Secondary English concentration.
 Since 1996, she has been teaching English 9, 10, and 11; grammar and composition; photojournalism; and drama in the state of Virginia.
 In 1999, she became the chair of her English department, and she was included in the 2002 edition of Who's Who of American Teachers.
 Since she began teaching for the English 11 SOL exams in the state of Virginia, her class pass rate has an average of 98%, and her department has risen from a 66% pass rate in 1998 to a 98% pass rate in 2004.
 Amy is currently working on her Master's Degree in Literature, with a concentration in American literature, at George Mason University.

-Nancy Montgomery ED.D, author of Elementary ESL, and Middle School ESL and also High School ESL, has her doctorate from Texas A&M. She brings more than 20 years of classroom experience from Southeast Asia to the United States at the elementary, college and secondary level.
-She is working as a Senior Consultant for Education Service Center in Richardson, TX and providing assistance to the Russian Reading Project in Moscow and the South Africa Farm School Project.
+Nancy Montgomery ED.D, author of Elementary ESL, and Middle School ESL and also High School ESL, has her doctorate from Texas A&M. She brings more than 30 years of classroom experience from Southeast Asia to the United States at the elementary, secondary level and college level.
+She is an Associate Professor at Southern Methodist University, Dallas, Texas teaching Assessment, Language Research, ESL methodology and classroom practices.

 Barbara Moran has taught Creative Writing since the 1980's.
 In 1994, the Michigan Council of Teachers of English named her Creative Writing Teacher of the Year.
 She advised the school literary magazine, Voices, which was recognized by state and national organizations.
 Hundreds of individual student writers have won honors in local, state, and national writing contests, including publication in national magazines such as Writing! .
 Creative Writing contains lessons that foster the crafts of poetry, fiction, and drama in a format accessible to both teachers and students.